 - Volunteer Checklist

-- Volunteer Registration Paperwork - You may print and bring with you to the training.
+- Volunteer Registration Paperwork - You may print and bring it with you to the training.
 Please do not send ahead of time!

 Directions to the Skoglund Indoor Arena

 Drive down Main Street through campus, heading away from the town of Durham.
 Pass the Whittemore Center (hockey arena) on your right and go over the railroad tracks.
 Pass the field house and athletic fields (on your left) and the greenhouses (on your right).
 You will then see the stables go by on your right.
 Take the next right (about 300 yards after the stables) onto MAST ROAD EXTENSION.
 About 100 yards after you turn onto Mast Road Extension, there will be a road on the right with a sign that says "Equine Center."
-DON'T TAKE IT -- that will take you to the breeding barn, and that is not where my office is but not where the training is held.
+DON'T TAKE IT -- that will take you to the breeding barn, which is where my office is but not where the training is held.
 Instead, stay on the paved road and bear right at the fork.
 You will then be on MAST ROAD.
 In about 300 yards, you will see a red, white and aluminum barricade that dead-ends the road.
 The driveway to the stable is on the right, just before the barricade.
 As you turn into the driveway, the end of the stable will be in front of you.
 There is parking to the left.
-The paved portion of the driveway then slopes up a small hill on the right.
-The Light Horse Classroom is in the small white building on the top of that hill.
-Go in the green door on the right side of the building.
+Enter the indoor arena from the parking area through the people sized door on the left.
+Come find a seat in our bleachers and wait for the training to begin.